wagtail/wagtail/docs/reference/settings.rst

   WAGTAIL_PASSWORD_RESET_ENABLED = True

 This specifies whether users are allowed to reset their passwords.
 Defaults to the same as ``WAGTAIL_PASSWORD_MANAGEMENT_ENABLED``.
+Password reset emails will be sent from the address specified in Django's ``DEFAULT_FROM_EMAIL`` setting.

 .. code-block:: python